-- □ "Exempt System of Records" (threshold requirement) - > J and K exemptions must be formally claimed for a SOR; unlike FOIA they are not automatically available to apply. - > Any SOR that may contain exempt records must claim the exemption(s) through notice & comment rulemaking. - ☐ "Qualified Records" - Records (or information within those records) must match the Privacy Act exemption description to deny access. - > Similar to how a FOIA exemption works.
+- ☐ "Exempt System of Records" (threshold requirement) - > J and K exemptions must be formally claimed for a SOR; unlike FOIA they are not automatically available to apply. - > Any SOR that may contain exempt records must claim the exemption(s) through notice & comment rulemaking. - ☐ "Qualified Records" - Records (or information within those records) must match the Privacy Act exemption description to deny access. - > Similar to how a FOIA exemption works.

+"Said another way...

+Subsection (j) and (k) exemptions can't be used to deny access to a Privacy Act record unless:

+The records are maintained in a System of Records that is exempt per the SORN, and and

+The agency successfully completed a notice and comment rulemaking to exempt that SORN (see 32 CFR part 310),

+The information in the records actually qualifies under the (j) or (k) exemption(s) in question.

+☐ To claim an exemption in a SORN, the system of records must actually or possibly contain material within scope of (j) or (k).

+☐ Common (k) exemptions:

-Exemptions J and K "Said another way Subsection (j) and (k) exemptions can't be used to deny access to a Privacy Act record unless: - The records are maintained in a System of Records that is exempt per the SORN, and The agency successfully completed a notice and comment rulemaking to exempt that SORN (see 32 CFR part 310), and - The information in the records actually qualifies under the (j) or (k) exemption(s) in question.
-10 Evernations Land V Exemptions J and K ☐To claim an exemption in a SORN, the system of records must actually or possibly contain material within scope of (j) or (k). ☐Common (k) exemptions: ➤ (k)(1) Classified information (FOIA B1 exempt) (k)(2) Law enforcement investigatory information. (k)(5) Confidential sources in background check records for Federal employment, contracts, clearances (k)(6) Testing or examination material for Federal appointments or promotions appointments or promotions > (k)(7) Promotion for armed services 11
+- ➤ (k)(1) Classified information (FOIA B1 exempt) - ➤ (k)(2) Law enforcement investigatory information. - (k)(5) Confidential sources in background check records for Federal employment, contracts, clearances - (k)(6) Testing or examination material for Federal appointments or promotions - > (k)(7) Promotion for armed services

-Everations Lord I/

-Exemptions J and K

 Other (k) exemptions

-≻(k)(3) United States Secret Service protective services records.

-(k)(4) Records maintained and use solely as

-statistical records, by law.
+- ➤(k)(3) United States Secret Service protective services records. - $\succ$ (k)(4) Records maintained and use solely as statistical records, by law.